openproblems-bio/openproblems/CONTRIBUTING.md

 function method(AnnData adata, bool test=False) -> AnnData adata
 ```

+If your method takes hyperparameters, set them as keyword arguments in the method definition.
+If the hyperparameters change depending on the value of `test`, set the keyword argument to `None` and set them to your chosen defaults only if the passed value is `None`.
+For an example, see [harmonic alignment](openproblems/tasks/multimodal_data_integration/methods/harmonic_alignment.py).

 Metrics should take an AnnData object and return a `float`.

 ```